 Usually, when we test products that are very easy to use, the functionality is often more basic.
 The opposite happens when a product has tons of functionality—it typically is more complex or clunky to use.
 With Shopify, this isn’t the case.
 In fact, Shopify was the only system to earn a perfect score for sales and product features and ease of use in our evaluation.
 It’s the best small business ecommerce platform for most online sellers.

-Shopify offers three basic subscription plans:
+Shopify offers these basic subscription plans:

-- $39 per month for Basic Shopify includes all the main ecommerce features but has limited reporting.
+- $39 per month for Basic Shopify; includes all the main ecommerce features but has limited reporting.
 Online transactions are charged at 2.9% + 30 cents.

-- $105 per month for Shopify Standard provides stronger reporting (such as first-time vs returning customer sales), USPS cubic pricing, and a discounted transaction fee of 2.6% + 30 cents.
+- $105 per month for Shopify Standard; provides stronger reporting (such as first-time vs returning customer sales), USPS cubic pricing, and a discounted transaction fee of 2.6% + 30 cents.

-- $399 per month for Advanced Shopify lets you build custom reports and show third-party calculated shipping rates at checkout.
+- $399 per month for Advanced Shopify; lets you build custom reports and show third-party calculated shipping rates at checkout.
 Online transactions are further discounted to 2.4% + 30 cents.

 As your business grows and your needs exceed what Advanced Shopify offers, you can contact the provider to upgrade to Shopify Plus, Shopify’s enterprise-level solution.